aanalyst/Credit-Risk-Scorecard/README.md

 **Why ROC-AUC of 0.71 Is Appropriate for This Dataset**

-The AML/CTF project in this portfolio achieved ROC-AUC of 0.9985 — but that dataset was synthetic, with laundering signals deliberately engineered into the data.
 Real-world credit data is inherently noisier.
 A 0.71 ROC-AUC on 1.3 million real Lending Club records is consistent with published benchmarks for logistic regression on this dataset (typical range: 0.68–0.72).

 ---